Azure Event Hubs Node

-The Azure Event Hubs Node allows a workflow to publish a message to one of your Azure Event Hubs integrations.
+The Azure Event Hubs Node allows a workflow to publish a message to an Azure Event Hub.

 Configuration for the node is broken up into four sections …

 Choose an Integration: Retrieves your Azure Event Hubs configuration from the selected Integration.

 - Integration: Choose which of your application’s Azure Event Hubs integrations you would like to publish the message on.
 Note: Integrations are not accessible from Edge Workflows, so only direct configuration is available to them.

 Enter Credentials: Configure the Azure Event Hubs connection directly within the node.

 - Event Hub Name Template: The name of the event hub to send messages to.